HMS Severn (P282)

 HMS Severn is a River-class offshore patrol vessel of the Royal Navy.
 Named after the River Severn, the ship is the first to bear the name in 56 years.
-She was built by Vosper Thornycroft in Southampton to serve primarily as a fishery protection unit within the United Kingdom's waters along with her two sister ships Mersey and Tyne.
+She was built by Vosper Thornycroft in Southampton, England, to serve primarily as a fishery protection unit within the United Kingdom's waters along with her two sister ships Mersey and Tyne.
 All three were commissioned into service in 2003 to replace the five older Island-class patrol vessels.
 The ship was decommissioned in 2017, but the Government decided to recommission her as part of Brexit preparedness.
 She returned to service in 2020 and was recommissioned into the Royal Navy on 28 August 2021.

 Construction

 Severn was built by Vosper Thorneycroft Shipbuilding at its shipyard in Woolston, Southampton.
 Following construction, she was launched on 4 December 2002 as the second vessel of her class.
 Along with her sister ships, she was among the first vessels to be privately funded by industry and leased to the Royal Navy for five years.
 On expiry of this lease, the Royal Navy had the option to either purchase the vessels or return them to VT.
 On 31 July 2003, Severn was commissioned into the Royal Navy in a ceremony attended by her Lady Sponsor Professor Felicity Guild in Portsmouth.